eugenelian/comp34812_group70/modelcards/COMP34812_modelcard_deberta.md

 This model is based upon a DeBERTa model that was fine-tuned
       on over 24K pairs of texts.
       DeBERTa improves upon BERT and RoBERTa by using disentagled attention and an enhanced mask encoder.
-In DeBERTav3, a further improvement is gained by using ELECTRA-Style pre-training with Gradient Disentangled Embedding Sharing.
+In DeBERTa v3, a further improvement is gained by using ELECTRA-Style pre-training with Gradient Disentangled Embedding Sharing.
-      We add GlobalAveragePooling after the last hidden layer in DeBERTa, preceding Dropout and a fully connected layer for the classification head.
+      GlobalAveragePooling is added after the last hidden layer in RoBERTa, preceding Dropout and a fully connected layer for the classification head.

 - **Developed by:** Steven Moussa and Eugene Lian
 - **Language(s):** English